How Technical Analysis Tools work

 This indicator is not so different from the on-balance volume indicator (OBV).
-However, it doesn’t evaluate only the price, but also the trading range for the time and where the range relates with the close.
-If a trade closes near its high, the signal notes an increase in volume, than when the trade finishes close to the midpoint of the range.
+However, it doesn’t evaluate only the price, but also the trading range for the time and where the range relates to the close.
+If a trade closes near its high, the signal notes an increase in volume, then when the trade finishes close to the midpoint of the range.
 The various analyses show that OBV will function better in some cases and A/D will do better in others.

 If the signal line is bullish, it indicates a buy, since the trade is finishing on top of the midpoint of the range.
 This signal confirms an uptrend in a trade.
 However, if A/D is decreasing, it suggests that the price is closing below the point of its daily range, and therefore, there is a decrease in volume.
 This signal confirms a downtrend.